JaredChilders/JaredChilders/README.md

 - 🔭 I’m currently working on a real-time NFL data analytics application.

-- 🌱 I’m currently learning Flutter / Dart and distributed system architecture.
+- 🌱 I’m currently learning Flutter/Dart, Rust, and Machine Learning.

 - 💬 Talk to me about Job Opportunities and Potential collaborations.